baribeau/adventuneering/_posts/2024-03-06-a-roadmap-to-impactful-travel-for-students.md

 If you found or created an opportunity outside of WW, use the [“Arranged Own Job” (AOJ) form](https://uwaterloo.ca/co-operative-education/find-your-co-op-job/arrange-your-own-job){:target="_blank"} to register the opportunity within the UW co-op process.
 You will need to know details such the position title and description, start/end dates, rate of pay (or alternative remuneration – see below), and your supervisor's name/department/contact information.

 As far as I know, you will need a supervisor who can complete your work term evaluation.
-This might be a challenge if your project is completely self-directed and/or you work with multiple different organizations.
+This might be a challenge if your project is completely self-directed and/or you work with multiple different organizations like in my case.
+That's the major reason I didn't bother trying to get the co-op accreditation for my term in India.

 International positions have more flexibility when it comes to UW’s compensation requirements.
 Unpaid/underpaid positions can be approved depending on the local market standards, as long as some form of compensation is provided (e.g. flights, meals, accommodations, local travel, etc.).
 Read the “Unpaid/underpaid jobs located internationally (outside of Canada/USA)” section of the [co-op roles and responsibilities](https://uwaterloo.ca/co-operative-education/supports-and-resources/co-op-rights-and-responsibilities#unpaid-underpaid){:target="_blank"} webpage.